paranoidnela/piu-kb-hook/README.md

 make
 ```

-You'll now have a `hook.so` file in the aforementioned directory.
+You'll now have a `kb_hook.so` file in the aforementioned directory.